intel/intel-ipsec-mb/test/fuzz-app/README.md

 Before running the application, ensure the library is installed by following the instructions in the [README](https://github.com/intel/intel-ipsec-mb/tree/main/test#library-installation).
 **Note:** The library must be compiled with SAFE_PARAM option enabled (default setting).
+[CLANG/LLVM libFuzzer](https://llvm.org/docs/LibFuzzer.html) package is required for building and running the fuzz applications.
 ### Linux
 To fuzz the library job and burst API:
 `./imb-fuzz-api`